OscarArroyoVega/Streaming_Predictor_Boilerplate/README.md

 ## Acknowledgments

 This project was developed as part of the "Building Real-Time ML Systems" cohort led by Pau Labarta Bajo.
-Special thanks to all cohort participants for their insights and contributions.
+Special thanks to all cohort participants for their insights and contributions and keeping the level so high.